microsoft/WindowsAppSDK/docs/roadmap.md

 ## 2022 and Beyond

-In the future you can expect multiple releases per year from the Project Reunion team.
-We will continue expanding existing app compatibility and have a continuous delivery of new easier to use capabilities.
+In the future, you can expect multiple releases per year from the Project Reunion team.
+We will continue to improve app compatibility and deliver new capabilities.